CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.1.2.3 Information and data medium exchange.md

 The following measures should be implemented as a priority:

 #### OPS.1.2.3.M1 Definition of permitted communication partners [Head of Organization]
 If information is to be transmitted to a communication partner outside of their own institution, it must be ensured that the recipient has the necessary authorizations to receive and process this information.
 Similarly, the identity of the communication partner must be verified before confidential information is disclosed.
-If information is exchanged between several communicating bodies, then it should be clear to all those involved who also received or will receive this information.
-In order to meet the above criteria, it must be determined which communication partners are allowed to receive which information.
+If information is exchanged between several communicating bodies, it should be clear to all those involved who has also received or will receive this information.
+In order to meet the above criteria, it is necessary to specify which communication partners may receive which information.
 This requires that all information be classified according to its strategic importance to the institution.

 #### OPS.1.2.3.M2 Regulation of Information Exchange [Head of Organization]

 Information can come in different forms.
 In most cases, in the field of IT-Grundschutz, paper-based information or electronically recorded information is considered.
-In general, all information needs to be adequately protected, from thoughts and ideas to written and printed presentations, electronic messages, voice, video or video recordings.
+In general, all information needs to be adequately protected, from thoughts and ideas, through written and printed presentations, to electronic messages, voice, video or video recordings.

 If information is to be exchanged between two or more communication partners, a number of different aspects must be observed in order to protect it.
 For any type of information exchange, it must first be clarified